Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

   1. **Your project repository cloned to your computer.** For connection details about your Git repository, open the Repository and copy the `HTTPS` link provided near the top of the page.
 If you have at least one file in your repository then click on the green `Code` icon near the top of the page and copy the `HTTPS` link.
 Use that link in VS Code or your favorite IDE to clone the repo to your computer.
 1. Docker
   1. **Docker Desktop on your laptop.**  We will be running Airflow as a container.
 Please install Docker Desktop on your desired OS by following the [Docker setup instructions](https://docs.docker.com/desktop/).
+1. **The Astro CLI Installed.** We will be using the Astro CLI to create our Airflow environments.
+Please install the Astro CLI on your desired OS by following the [Astro CLI setup instructions](https://docs.astronomer.io/astro/cli/install-cli)

 ### What You’ll Build
 - A simple working Airflow pipeline with dbt and Snowflake